studio-ousia/luke/examples/entity_disambiguation/README.md

-# Global Entity Disambiguation with Pretrained Contextualized Embeddings of Words and Entities
+# Global Entity Disambiguation with BERT

 This directory contains the source code for our paper [Global Entity Disambiguation with BERT](https://arxiv.org/abs/1909.00426).